auth0/terraform-provider-auth0/docs/resources/trigger_action.md

 page_title: "Resource: auth0_trigger_action"
 description: |-
   With this resource, you can bind an action to a trigger.
 Once an action is created and deployed, it can be attached (i.e. bound) to a trigger so that it will be executed as part of a flow.
 The list of actions reflects the order in which they will be executed during the appropriate flow.
+  Ordering of an action within a specific flow is not currently supported when using this resource.
+Instead, it is advised to correct the order using the dashboard UI or use the auth0_trigger_bindings resource instead
 ---

 # Resource: auth0_trigger_action

 With this resource, you can bind an action to a trigger.
 Once an action is created and deployed, it can be attached (i.e. bound) to a trigger so that it will be executed as part of a flow.
 The list of actions reflects the order in which they will be executed during the appropriate flow.

+Ordering of an action within a specific flow is not currently supported when using this resource.
+Instead, it is advised to correct the order using the dashboard UI or use the `auth0_trigger_bindings` resource instead

 ## Example Usage